epicserve/epicserve-docs/django/ubuntu-server-django-guide.rst

 Step 4: Setup a Generic Deploy User
 -----------------------------------

-The reason we are setting up a generic deploy user is so that if you have multiple developers who are allowed to do deployments you can easily add the developers SSH public key to the deploy users ``/home/deploy/.ssh/authorized_keys`` file in order to allow them to do deployments.
+The reason we are setting up a generic deploy user is so that if you have multiple developers who are allowed to do deployments you can easily add the developer's SSH public key to the deploy user's ``/home/deploy/.ssh/authorized_keys`` file in order to allow them to do deployments.

 ::